Eligibility Requirements and Program Standards

 Must be a U.S. Citizen; males must be registered with the selective service

 Must be a Temple student and maintain a cumulative and program GPA of 2.75.
 (Information for potential transfer students)

-Must hold a valid driver's license (or agree to obtain a valid driver's license prior to beginning first summer internship)
+Must hold a valid driver's license (or agree to obtain a valid driver's license and driving experience prior to beginning first summer internship)

 Provide proof of private health insurance

 Adhere to all program performance and conduct standards, including

 Criminal, driver's and credit history checks

 United States Park Rangers must comply with applicable medical standards throughout their career.
 Consequently, they periodically undergo medical examinations to determine if they are medically qualified to fulfill the duties of their position.
 The standards may be found in Appendix B of the National Park Service Reference Manual 57A, pages 36-55.

 United States Park Rangers regularly complete the Physical Efficiency Battery (PEB), as will members of ProRanger Philadelphia.
 More information about the PEB can be found on the Federal Law Enforcement Training Center's website.

 Although applicants do not have to meet the physical fitness standards upon acceptance into the program they must be motivated to meet those standards prior to the completion of the program.
 Position announcements for NPS law enforcement positions state the following: